for Veterans and the Public

 People use aromatherapy to help them deal with stress or to help with fatigue.
 For example, some people report that lavender oil calms them down and helps them sleep better.

 Please remember!
 The oils used in aromatherapy can be very strong and even harmful.
-Always talk with an expert before buying and using these oils yourself.
+Always talk with an expert before using these oils yourself.